creepersguitar/CI-PP5/README.md

 ## Potential Problems
 As i may have to connect to the Code institute custom database, there may be an issue with seeing the application incase the CI database has any issues or potential problems which could cause me to not be able to get all of the application built.
 ## Fixed Bugs
+The main bugs i have fixed are making sure that each cell of code does not show any errors and outputs something relating to housing.
 ## Testing
 This section is all about the tests i have performed to the application manually and via different browsers.
 ### Manual Testing